 Publish your stories in a publication relevant to your topic.
 The most popular publications have hundreds of thousands of followers.
 All these followers are your potential readers.

-Before you submit your piece on a publication, keep in mind the publications review each story.
+Before you submit your piece to a publication, keep in mind the publications review each story.
 Each publication has its own set of rules for writing, style, and so on.
 Make sure you are familiar with the rules before writing.

 Make Your Stories Look Appealing